khsamonte/blog/public/markdown/japanese/first-year-studying-japanese.md

 ・**My ultimate goal is C1 level: conversational fluency and university-level literacy.** I have no delusions that it will take me a long time to attain this - five years or more, at the very least.
 It may even take me an entire lifetime.
 Language learning is very tough, but I am pleased with my current progress.

-・**Live in Japan and talk to the natives.** Of course, this is the be-all and end-all goal of language learning - to assimilate yourself to the natives and learn everything about their culture and life.

 ---

 ## Takeaways